UniMath/agda-unimath/src/structured-types/pointed-equivalences.lagda.md

       ( is-pointed-equiv-pointed-equiv)
 ```

-### The equivalence between the total space of pointed equivalences and pointed equivalences
+### The equivalence between pointed equivalences and the type of pointed maps that are pointed equivalences

 ```agda
 module _